 The GoL has therefore developed Tourism Action Plan, which articulates the national tourism master plan for the next 20 years.
 The master plan has been divided into two 5-year short- and medium-term priorities and one 10-year long term priority.
 These are reflected in the Action Plans, namely the Tourism Development Areas Plans for six priority areas and this Tourism Action Plan.
 There is also the National Tourism Policy that incorporates all the stakeholders in tourism industry.
 This policy is inclusive and addresses gender dimensions and community benefits.
 During 2017, the World Bank approved US \$13.4 million as additional financing for the second Private Sector Competitiveness and Economic Diversification Project (PSC II).
-Part of this funding is going towards the construction of a Tourism and Handicraft Information Centre that will serve as a reference point and retail centre for both tourists and locals.

-4.4.8 Domestic Financial Institutions and Access to Financial Services as computed by the number of commercial banks branches, Automated Teller Machines (ATMs) and Non-Bank Financial Institutions (NFBI) per 100, 000 adults.
+Part of this funding is going towards the construction of a Tourism and Handicraft Information Centre that will serve as a reference point and retail centre for both tourists and locals.56 as computed by the number of commercial banks branches, Automated Teller Machines (ATMs) and Non-Bank Financial Institutions (NFBI) per 100, 000 adults.